just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/04-Lesson4.rst

 	<p>Note: Slots that are numbers can only be whole numbers, not decimal numbers.</p>

-	<h4>Parallel Lists</h4>
-	<p>The Meals in Space skill has two essential <span class="hover vocab yui-wk-div" data-id="list">lists</span>: one list contains three breakfast options and another list contains the calorie count for each breakfast option.
-The first food in the food list corresponds to the first calorie in the calories list.
-This is known as a <span class="hover vocab yui-wk-div" data-id="parallel lists">parallel list</span> construction.
-This parallel setup allows you to use an <span class="hover vocab yui-wk-div" data-id="index">index</span> to associate each food with its corresponding calorie value.
-Indexing of lists in App Inventor starts at 1. </p>

-	<h4>Incrementing a Variable</h4>
-	<p>The totalCalorieIntake variable should increase whenever the user logs a food they have eaten.
-You can use the global variable to track the total calories and add the new number of calories each time the user logs their food.
-The algorithm for this is: </p>
-	<p align="center"> totalCalorieIntake = totalCalorieIntake + the calorie value of the food being logged
-	</p>

 	<h4>Procedural Abstraction</h4>
-	<p>As part of this skill, you used procedural abstraction. <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural abstraction</span> is the ability to name a block of code in a procedure and call it whenever needed, is a very important concept in programming.
+	<p>As part of this skill, you will use procedural abstraction. <span class="hover vocab yui-wk-div" data-id="procedural abstraction">Procedural abstraction</span> is the ability to name a block of code in a procedure and call it whenever needed, is a very important concept in programming.
 We are abstracting away from the details of that block of code and just using its name to do its job.
 We only need to know what it does, not how it does it.
 Procedural abstraction allows us to reuse code that is already written instead of rewriting the code and repeating it.
 And it allows programmers to change the internals of the procedure (to make it faster, more efficient, use less storage, etc.) without needing to notify users of the change as long as what the procedure does is preserved.
 In addition, it helps with debugging, code readability, and maintenance since changes to that block of code only need to happen in one place. </p>

 	<p>Using a procedure that inputs a <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> allows the programmer to have even more control over the execution of the parameter.
 You are able to take in a specific input to be used inside of the procedure in order to produce a different output.
 Parameters are especially useful if you have very similar code with some variance.
 Parameters allow you to manage the complexity of your code by allowing your procedure more control over the input and output. </p>

+.. youtube:: ct9Cf7y73g0
+	:width: 650
+	:height: 415
+	:align: center

+.. raw:: html

+	<h4>Incrementing a Variable</h4>
+	<p>The totalCalorieIntake variable should increase whenever the user logs a food they have eaten.
+You can use the global variable to track the total calories and add the new number of calories each time the user logs their food.
+The algorithm for this is: </p>
+	<p align="center"> totalCalorieIntake = totalCalorieIntake + the calorie value of the food being logged
+	</p>

+.. youtube:: O1q63nAUNc8
+	:width: 650
+	:height: 415
+	:align: center

+.. raw:: html

 	<h3>Enhancements</h3>
     <ol>
 	<li>Program an intent that acts as a reset command for Alexa to reset the totalCalorieIntake variable at the end of the day.</li>